 As part of the F-Market extension to Fisherman's Wharf, connecting tracks were built on The Embarcadero between the F-Market tracks north of Mission Street and the Muni Metro Extension (MMX) tracks south of Folsom Street (to Fourth and King Streets).
 These tracks give Muni the ability to operate rail service along the entire waterfront, from Fisherman's Wharf to the Caltrain Terminal at Fourth and King Streets.
-To provide historic streetcar service on this alignment will require additional historic vehicles, operating and capital funding.

-To provide full 20-hour-a-day service, five additional peak vehicles, plus sufficient maintenance spares will be needed.
-The use of double-ended streetcars could eliminate the need for a new terminal loop at the southern end of the alignment.
-The loop would provide the benefit of allowing any of Muni's historic streetcars to operate on the alignment, not just the double-ended streetcars.
-Pending identification of sufficient operating funds and completion of rehabilitation work on sufficient double ended vehicles to provide the added service, Muni plans to initiate 20-hour-a-day service in 2010, with peak headways of about 15 minutes..
-In addition, the non-profit Market Street Railway has also proposed extending future E-line service along the Third Street alignment to a terminal at Third Street & 18th Street, south of Mission Bay.
+While full 20-hour-a-day service would require additional historic vehicles, operating and capital funding, a terminal configuration on the southern end, and additional maintenance facility capacity, it is possible to start a limited E-line service with existing double-ended vehicles and tracks.
+Pending operating funds, Muni's plan is to initiate basic 20-hour-a-day service in 2010, using existing double-ended vehicles, as well as double-ended vehicles that are planned to be rehabilitated by then.
+The non-profit Market Street Railway has also proposed extending future E-line service along the Third Street alignment to a terminal at Third Street & 18th Street, south of Mission Bay.